AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/configure-inbox-search-rail.md

 1. Specify the label for the filter in the **[!UICONTROL Filter Label]** field.
 Select the **[!UICONTROL Enable Decimal Values]** checkbox to accept decimal values for numbers while defining the range.
 1. Specify an optional description for the configuration and tap **[!UICONTROL Done]** to save it.

 The configuration changes reflect when you open the Filters page.
-The filter label that you specified in step 4 displays as the label with an option to define the maximum and minimum values. [!DNL Experience Manager] applies the search criteria on the column name specified in step 3 and returns the Inbox items.
+The filter label that you specified in step 4 displays as the label with an option to define the maximum and minimum values.
+When you press the Enter key, [!DNL Experience Manager] applies the search criteria on the column name specified in step 3 and returns the Inbox items.

 ## Configure Text Predicate {#text-predicate}